felluminati/PhaserWorkshopLearndot/concepts/060-adding-more-game-objects/000-add-enemy.md

   create() {
     // ...
     this.enemy = new enemy(this, 600, 400)

+    // ...
+    this.physics.add.collider(this.enemy, this.groundGroup);
+    this.physics.add.collider(this.player, this.enemy);
   }
 ```
 </hint>

 Now we should see our enemy appear at the other side of the screen.
+We can also jump on the enemy's head and also push him off.

 <<Add image>>